microsoft/PowerApps-TestEngine/src/docs/content/context/build-from-source.md

 pwsh
 ```

-6. Allow local execution policy
+6. Allow local execution policy on Windows

 ```pwsh
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

-7. Create a certificate to sign secets.
-Using an Admin Version of PowerShell run the following
+7. Create a certificate to sign secrets.
+Using an Admin Version of PowerShell run the following on Windows

 ```pwsh
 $Params = @{